 Drug-Free Workplace.
 The District has established the school as a drug-free workplace.
 The drug-free workplace for this purpose includes school grounds, school utilized vehicles, and places in which school activities are held.
 The District recognizes that the use, possession, or being under the influence of illicit drugs or alcohol constitutes a hazard to the positive development of students and employees and a substantial interference with school purposes.
 The unlawful manufacture, distribution, disposition, possession, or use of a controlled substance is prohibited in the workplace.
-Employees are also prohibited from possessing, using or distributing illicit drugs or alcohol, or being under the influence of illicit drugs or alcohol, on any district property or district sponsored event.
-Any level of impairment from illicit drugs, alcohol, or inhalants, and the presence of any odor of illicit drugs (such as marijuana) or alcohol in the workplace or on duty time shall be a violation of the drug-free workplace.
+Employees are also prohibited from possessing, using or distributing illicit drugs or alcohol, or being under the influence of illicit drugs or alcohol, or any district property or district sponsored event.
+Any level of impairment from illicit drugs, alcohol, or inhalants, and the presence of any odor of illicit drugs (such as marijuana) or alcohol in the workplace.